priyanshi-codes/youtube-backend/Readme.md

-# Backend start ....
+# Youtube Backend

+This is a backend for a similar youtube app made in nodejs express and mongodb.

+## Installation

-npm start
+npm install